uviclibraries/genai-research-tools-adv/3-local-excel-chat.md

 customjs: http://code.jquery.com/jquery-1.4.2.min.js
 ---

-# Local and Private AI Chat with your Microsoft Excel Spreadsheets
+# Local and Private AI Analysis/Chat with your Microsoft Excel Spreadsheets

 Microsoft Excel allows you to create, manage, and analyze data in spreadsheet format.
 By attaching your spreadsheets directly to GPT4All, you can privately chat with the AI to query and explore the data, enabling you to summarize, generate reports, and glean insights from your files—all within your conversation.
 While GPT4All is not as capable as Microsoft CoPilot, it is more private than cloud-based tools.